 Growing up in California, my earliest memories of elementary school buddies include Sean Taylor.
 Sean was funny, smart, athletic…and African American.
 That just didn’t matter.
-Like two kids playing catch as warplanes fly overhead, neither of us were aware of the cultural histories, hostilities, and dividing lines inextricably assigned to our shades of skin.
+Like two kids playing catch as warplanes fly overhead, neither of us was aware of the cultural histories, hostilities, and dividing lines inextricably assigned to our shades of skin.
 We were just friends.

 My first memory of racial divide came a few years later in middle school when a friend told me about a fight after school.
 “Who is fighting?”
 I asked.
 “Some white kid and some Hispanic kid.”
 “Why?”
 I asked.
 “Because our people don’t like their people and they don’t like us.”
 This is my earliest memory of humanity categorized as ‘our’ people, ‘their’ people, and ‘those’ people.